mriusero/CICD-Docker-to-HuggingFace-Template/README.md

   5. **Docker Push**: pushes the Docker image to the Docker repository.
   6. **Update the HF Space**: installs `huggingface_hub` and runs a script to update the Hugging Face space.

-## License
+---
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT LICENSE](LICENSE).

+*Contributions are welcome!
+Feel free to open issues or submit pull requests for any improvements or features you would like to see.*

+---